GDGVIT/gdginfo-backend/README.md

 # GDGINFO-Backend

-This is the backend for *[GDGVITinfo](https://info.gdgvitvellore.com) used for calculating score of all members of GDGVIT github organisation and top contributors of all repository.
+For calculating score of all members of any github organisation and top contributors of all repositories.

 ## Getting Started